-Performance outcomes Acceptable outcomes the criteria is at the discretion of the Department of Transport and Main Roads.
-OR all of the following acceptable outcomes apply: AO25.2 Buildings which include a habitable room are setback the maximum distance possible from a railway or type 2 multi-modal corridor.
-AND AO25.3 Buildings are designed and oriented so that habitable rooms are located furthest from a railway or type 2 multi-modal corridor.
-AND AO25.4 Buildings (other than a relevant residential building or relocated building) are designed and constructed using materials which ensure that habitable rooms meet the following internal noise criteria: ≤45 dB(A) single event maximum sound pressure level.
-Note: Noise levels from railways or type 2 multi-modal corridors are to be measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report be provided.
-Habitable rooms of relevant residential buildings located within a transport noise corridor must comply with the Queensland Development Code MP4.4 Buildings in a transport noise corridor, Queensland Government, 2015.
-Transport noise corridors are mapped on the State Planning Policy Interactive Mapping System.
-PO26 Development involving an accommodation AO26.1 A noise barrier or earth mound is provided activity minimises noise intrusion from a railway or which is designed, sited and constructed: type 2 multi-modal corridor in outdoor spaces for 1. to meet the following external noise criteria in passive recreation. outdoor spaces for passive recreation: a. ≤62 dB(A) L{eq} (24 hour) free field b. ≤84 dB(A) (single event maximum sound pressure level) free field in accordance with the Civil Engineering Technical Requirement - CIVIL-SR-014 Design of noise barriers adjacent to railways, Queensland Rail, 2011.
-OR AO65.2 Each dwelling has access to an outdoor space for passive recreation which is shielded from a railway or type 2 multi-modal corridor by a building, a solid gap-free fence, or other solid gapfree structure.
-AND
+Performance outcomes Acceptable outcomes If the building envelope is unknown, the deemed-to-comply setback distances for buildings stipulated by the local planning instrument or relevant building regulations should be used.
+OR all of the following apply: AO27.2 Buildings which include an indoor education area, indoor play area or sleeping room are setback furthest from a railway or type 2 multi- modal corridor as possible.
+AND AO27.3 Buildings are designed and oriented so that indoor education areas, indoor play areas or sleeping rooms are located furthest from a railway or type 2 multi-modal corridor.
+AND AO27.4 Buildings are designed and constructed using materials which ensure indoor education areas and indoor play areas meet the following internal noise criteria: 1. ≤50 dB(A) single event maximum sound pressure level.
+AND AO27.5 Buildings are designed and constructed using material which ensure sleeping rooms in a childcare centre meet the following internal noise criteria: 1. ≤45 dB(A) single event maximum sound pressure level.
+Note: Noise levels from railways or type 2 multi-modal corridors are measured in accordance with AS1055.1-1997 Acoustics - Description and measurement of environmental noise.
+To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report be provided.
+PO28 Development involving a: 1. childcare centre; or 2. educational establishment minimises noise intrusion from a railway or type 2 multi-modal corridor in outdoor education areas and outdoor play areas.
+AO28.1 A noise barrier or earth mound is provided which is designed, sited and constructed: 1. to meet the following external noise criteria in each outdoor education area or outdoor play area: a. ≤62 dB(A) L{eq} (24 hour) free field (between 6am and 6pm) b. ≤84 dB(A) (single event maximum sound pressure level) free field 2. in accordance with the Civil Engineering Technical Requirement - CIVIL-SR-014 Design of noise barriers adjacent to railways, Queensland Rail, 2011.